Oriented discrepancy of Hamilton cycles in oriented graphs satisfying Ore-type condition: Introduction

 \begin{theorem}[\cite{FL24}] Let $D$ be an oriented graph on $n\ge 3$ vertices.
-If $\delta(D) \ge \frac{n}{2}$, then there exists a Hamilton oriented cycle $C$ in $D$ such that $\sigma_{\max}(C)\ge \delta(D)$. \end{theorem} Note that Theorem \ref{Dirac-type theorem} is a strengthening of Dirac's theorem \cite{D52}: a graph $G$ on $n\ge 3$ vertices has a Hamilton cycle if $\delta(G)\ge n/2.$ Ore \cite{O60} extended Dirac's theorem as follows: a graph $G$ on $n\ge 3$ vertices is {\em hamiltonian}, i.e. has a Hamilton cycle, if $d(x)+d(y)\ge n$ for every pair $x,y$ of non-adjacent vertices of $G$.
+If $\delta(D) \ge \frac{n}{2}$, then there exists a Hamilton oriented cycle $C$ in $D$ such that $\sigma_{\max}(C)\ge \delta(D)$. \end{theorem} Note that Theorem \ref{Dirac-type theorem} is a strengthening of Dirac's theorem \cite{D52}: a graph $G$ on $n\ge 3$ vertices has a Hamilton cycle if $\delta(G)\ge n/2.$ Ore \cite{O60} extended Dirac's theorem as follows: a graph $G$ on $n\ge 3$ vertices has a Hamilton cycle, if $d(u)+d(v)\ge n$ for every pair of non-adjacent vertices $u$ and $v$ of $G$.
 In a digraph $D$, a pair of vertices are {\em non-adjacent} if there is no arc between them.

-Freschi and Lo \cite{FL24} stated an open problem to extend their result to an Ore-type condition.
-Now we pose two conjectures on the open problem.
+Freschi and Lo \cite{FL24} stated an open problem to extend their result to an Ore-type condition, \GGr{i.e., a lower bound on the sum of degrees of any pair of non-adjacent vertices.} Now we pose two conjectures on the open problem.
 While we were unable to prove either conjecture, we show some results providing support to the conjectures.

-By considering the minimum degree of $D$, we may extend Theorem \ref{Dirac-type theorem} to the following conjecture, which is a natural analogue of Theorem \ref{Dirac-type theorem} with an Ore-type condition.
+By considering the minimum degree of $D$, we may extend Theorem \ref{Dirac-type theorem} to the following conjecture, which is an analogue of Theorem \ref{Dirac-type theorem} with an Ore-type condition.

 \begin{conjecture} Let $D$ be an oriented graph on $n \ge 3$ vertices with minimum degree $\delta$.
 If $d(u)+d(v)\ge n$ for each pair of non-adjacent vertices $u$ and $v$, then there exists a Hamilton oriented cycle $C$ in $D$ such that $\sigma_{\max}(C) \ge \max\{\delta,n-\delta\}$.